Les Claypool: Primus

 Primus began as "Primate" in the mid-1980s.
 The band featured Claypool on bass, Todd Huth on guitar, and various drummers (most notably Jay Lane); however, Huth and Lane left shortly thereafter to pursue other projects.
 Claypool replaced them with guitarist Larry LaLonde and drummer Tim Alexander.

 Claypool is considered to be the leader of the band, as well as the driving force behind its blending of funk with other genres.
 He frequently utilizes the slap-bass technique prominent in funk music, and is the only member of Primus who comes from a funk background.
+However, Claypool often rejects the "slap bass" label commonly applied to his style, preferring instead the phrase "thumpin' and pluckin'", a term he borrowed from funk bassist Larry Graham.
 Because of Claypool's strong funk influence, Primus is often described as "thrash-funk" or funk metal, although Claypool dislikes the labels.
 He said, "We've been lumped in with the funk metal thing just about everywhere.
-I guess people just have to categorize you.
+I guess people just have to categorize you”.

 From 1989 to 2000, Primus gained significant mainstream airplay, headlining Lollapalooza in 1993 and appearing on Late Show with David Letterman and Late Night with Conan O'Brien in 1995.
 They also appeared at Woodstock '94, where they performed their Pork Soda hit "My Name Is Mud" and were pelted with mud by the audience, much to the band's displeasure.
 It drove Claypool to stop playing telling the audience "the song's called My Name is Mud, but keep the mud to yourself you son of a bitch".
 In 1991, the band was featured in the movie Bill & Ted's Bogus Journey performing their song "Tommy the Cat" live.
 Claypool and Tom Waits first recorded on each other's records in 1991 and have continued to do so since.
 In 1997, Primus was asked to play and record the theme song for the animated television show South Park.
 In 1999, Claypool allowed Activision's use of the song "Jerry Was a Race Car Driver" in the popular video game Tony Hawk's Pro Skater.
 Primus went on hiatus in 2000.